thrasher-corp/gocryptotrader/exchange/quickdata/README.md

 ## Overview

-The `quickspy` package provides a means to quickly request and receive data for an individual exchange, asset and currency pair.
+The `quickdata` package provides a means to quickly request and receive data for an individual exchange, asset and currency pair.
 For the times you just really want to get some data without fussing about with configs - setting currency pairs or API keys - or `SetDefaults()` functions.

 ## Features